Gastrointestinal physiology

-Motility
+Gut motility

-The gastrointestinal tract generates motility using smooth muscle subunits linked by gap junctions.
+The gastrointestinal tract generates gut motility using smooth muscle subunits linked by gap junctions.
 These subunits fire spontaneously in either a tonic or a phasic fashion.
 Tonic contractions are those contractions that are maintained from several minutes up to hours at a time.
 These occur in the sphincters of the tract, as well as in the anterior stomach.
 The other type of contractions, called phasic contractions, consist of brief periods of both relaxation and contraction, occurring in the posterior stomach and the small intestine, and are carried out by the muscularis externa.

 Motility may be overactive (hypermotility), leading to diarrhea, or underactive (hypomotility), leading to constipation; either may cause abdominal pain or vomiting.

 Stimulation

 The stimulation for these contractions likely originates in modified smooth muscle cells called interstitial cells of Cajal.
 These cells cause spontaneous cycles of slow wave potentials that can cause action potentials in smooth muscle cells.
 They are associated with the contractile smooth muscle via gap junctions.
-These slow wave potentials must reach a threshold level for the action potential to occur, whereupon Ca^{2+} channels on the smooth muscle open and an action potential occurs.
-As the contraction is graded based upon how much Ca^{2+} enters the cell, the longer the duration of slow wave, the more action potentials occur.
+These slow wave potentials must reach a threshold level for the action potential to occur, whereupon link=calcium channel|Ca(2+) channels on the smooth muscle open and an action potential occurs.
+As the contraction is graded based upon how much link=Calcium|Ca(2+) enters the cell, the longer the duration of the slow wave, the more action potentials occur.
 This, in turn, results in greater contraction force from the smooth muscle.
 Both amplitude and duration of the slow waves can be modified based upon the presence of neurotransmitters, hormones or other paracrine signaling.
 The number of slow wave potentials per minute varies based upon the location in the digestive tract.
 This number ranges from 3 waves/min in the stomach to 12 waves/min in the intestines.

 Contraction patterns

 The peristalsis and segmentation, detailed below and pendular movement are famous examples of distinct patterns of GI contraction.
-Occurring between meals, the migrating motor complex is a series of peristaltic wave cycles in distinct phases starting with relaxation, followed by an increasing level of activity to a peak level of peristaltic activity lasting for 5–15 minutes.
+Occurring between meals, the migrating motor complex is a series of peristaltic wave cycles in distinct phases starting with relaxation, followed by an increasing level of activity to a peak level of peristaltic activity lasting for 5 to 15 minutes.

-This cycle repeats every 1.5–2 hours but is interrupted by food ingestion.
+This cycle repeats every 1.5 to 2 hours but is interrupted by food ingestion.
 The role of this process is likely to clean excess bacteria and food from the digestive system.